 Global admins can configure settings for external users across your entire organization in the Organizational relationships settings (Azure Active Directory > Organizational relationships > Settings).

-From here, the following policies allow you to control how external collaborators can be invited into your tenant:
+From here, you can enable policies to control how external collaborators can be invited into your tenant.
+Consider the following questions: